pnp/List-Formatting/view-samples/column-graph-format/README.md

-# Bar Graph format
+# Column Graph format

 ## Summary

-This is a sample shows how to format a list to show the data as a bar graph.
+This sample shows how to format a list to show the data as a column graph.
 In this instance we are showing number of views per blog.

 The sample features the following:
 - Conditionally showing a crown icon if the item is marked as MostRead